 There are many reasons people choose to stop maintaining a high-fat diet that keeps you in a state of ketosis.
 Two examples include traveling or big life transitions that make it difficult to stick to a certain way of eating (such as having a new baby at home and friends dropping off meals).
 Meanwhile, some people feel best when they cycle in and out of ketosis for periods of time, while others meet their keto goals and simply want to reintroduce more net carbs into their diet.

 While you can simply quit the keto diet at any time without experiencing things like the keto flu (which you usually get when you start keto), below are a few tips to follow should you decide to transition out of a ketogenic lifestyle.
-They can help ensure you don’t gain back all the weight you lost on the keto diet.
+They can help ensure you don’t gain back all the weight you lost on the keto diet as well as set you up to continue managing your health.

 Make a Slow Transition Off Keto